robertangeles/prompts/write_essay.md

 - Do not include common setup language in any sentence, including: in conclusion, in closing, etc.

 - Do not output warnings or notes—just the output requested.

+- The essay should be a maximum of 500 words.

 # INPUT: